-Dr Pascal worked in Bukavu’s hospitals for many years to save the money needed to set up his own hospital in Kavumu, a rough town in a poor region 50 kilometres to the north.
-We met him three years ago when the building work had been done and some medical equipment had been bought and installed and already people were knocking at the gates.
-Some had walked for hours.
-Some died even as they were carried down the track from the road to the hospital buildings.
+Dr. Pascal worked in Bukavu’s hospitals for many years to save the money needed to set up his own hospital in Kavumu, a rough town in a poor region 50 kilometres to the north.
+We met him when the building work had been done and some medical equipment had been bought and installed and already people were knocking at the gates.

-We talked about the need for more equipment and Ensemble provided a loan that now means the hospital is well equipped, more so than anywhere outside of Bukavu.
-We also talked about the problems resulting from using paper to keep medical records.
+We talked about two things: the first was the need for more equipment and Ensemble provided a loan that now means the hospital is well equipped, more so than anywhere outside of Bukavu.
+The second was the problems resulting from using paper to keep medical records.
 The system was time consuming and ineffective for the medical staff, records of returning patients were lost, and the paper tended to deteriorate in the damp climate.
 Occasionally this meant that patients were not charged the correct amount for their treatment.

-In collaboration with Fjord we have installed a patient management system called OpenMRS, an open source platform used in hundreds of hospitals around the world and especially in developing countries.
-It required a solar-powered local area network and server to run the application and tablets for the doctors and also the receptionist, laboratory technician and accountant, but it has made all the difference to hospital management and patient care.
+In collaboration with Fjord we installed a patient management system called OpenMRS, an open source platform used in hundreds of hospitals around the world, especially in developing countries.
+It required a solar-powered local area network and server to run the application and tablets for the doctors, the receptionist, laboratory technician and accountant, but it has made all the difference to hospital management and patient care.